MacarenaGlez/MacarenaGlez/README.md

 ## More about me... 🤓

-  🔭 I’m currently working on my portfolio.
+  🔭 I’m currently working on my <a href="https://macarenaglez.github.io/portfolio/" target="blank"> portfolio </a>

   🌱 My focus at the moment is on mastering React, JS, CSS and always willing to learn new skills.